-For over a decade, Copper County audiences witnessed the broad panorama of American legitimate theatre, and many prominent stage personalities, both American and European, trod the boards of the Calumet.
-By the 1920’s, motion pictures replaced live theatre, and subsequently, live drama returned to the Calument.
+For over a decade, Copper County audiences witnessed the broad panorama of American legitimate theatre, and many prominent stage personalities, both American and European, trod the boards of the Calumet Theater.
+By the 1920’s, motion pictures replaced live theatre, and subsequently, live drama returned to the Calument Theater.
 The reopened community theater resumed its position as a focal point of civic pride for the people of Calumet and the Copper County.

-The Calumet Theatre is a two tiered, yellowish brown brick vernacular Renaissance revival structure with a clock tower.
-It is located in a large seperate unit of the Calumet municipal building.
+The Calumet Theater is a two tiered, yellowish brown brick vernacular Renaissance revival structure with a clock tower.
+It is located in a large separate unit of the Calumet municipal building.
 The theater rests on Portage Entry sandstone and the roof is covered with copper and trimmed with copper cornices.
 A portecochere covers one entrance and there is an illuminated, columned marquee at the front entrance on Sixth Street.
-The elegant interior features fantastic murals on the vaulted ceiling and holds 1200 seats with no obstructed views.
+The elegant interior features fantastic murals on the vaulted ceiling and holds 1,200 seats with no obstructed views.

 After years of use as a live theater hosting nationally renown acts, the building functioned as a motion picture house and civic gathering center.
+By 1941 it was operated by Fox Wisconcin Circuit through their subsidiary Fox Calumet Corp.
+By 1950 it was operated by the Thomas Theatre Group.
 Now renovated and owned by the Village of Calumet, the theater hosts live entertainment once again.

 Just login to your account and subscribe to this theater.